HSLU-Projects/DIGIBUMO/CASE_STUDIES.md

 - ST market research: Determine the tastes of the most important customer groups.
 Keeping knowledge up to date
 - ST IT: Provide a stable and robust information platform

+### Support needs

 ![Support needs](./resources/Information_support.png)

 The current supply of support and the future need for support are in a linear relationship with each other - which suggests that ST is working well.
 The government has the lowest demand and supply, as it only needs to keep an eye on its investments.
 The greatest emphasis is placed on private customers.
-Cooperate customers and market research user groups could be further strengthened, while the role of tourist information centres will diminish as digitalisation progresses.
+Cooperate customers could be further strengthened, while the role of tourist information centres will diminish as digitalisation progresses.

-__Information needs__:

-c) Show how you derive the need for information.
-Make assumptions.

-Information requirements:
+### Information needs

-	- For what purposes is information needed?
-	- What's the value of information to fulfill the business case?
-Which information is associated with a directcompetitive advantage
+The information requirements are different for each stakeholder.
+Customers want to know the portfolio on offer.
+Providers want to be associated with discerning customers.
+The state wants to be promoted to tourists and companies.
+Management wants the necessary marketing information to gain insights into customer tastes and thus promote Switzerland attractively.

+The most important information for assessing the success of ST is financial information such as bookings, ticket sales as well as operating, maintenance and development costs of the platform.
+With that information it can be assesed wheter ST managed to boost tourism in Switzerland.

+Information that leads to a competitive advantage (compared to other countries) is marketing information.
+This information allows ST to apply a sophisticated marketing strategy that leads to an increased appreciation of Switzerland.